lucas-ps/Java-Covid-19-test-booking-system/README.md

 ## Usage

-To compile files, open the main directory in CMD or terminal then run:
+To compile files, open the UoKCovid19TestBookingSystem directory in CMD or terminal then run:

 `javac @sources.txt`